 During the lease term in Woodville

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Woodville, the renter must allow us to go into the rental property.
-Some valid reasons to come into rental home are to:
+During lease, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Woodville, the renter must allow us to enter the rental.
+Some valid reasons to enter rental home are to:

 - Inspect the rental home,